multitudes/42-minishell/README.md

 ### Support Input/Output Redirection

 Input/output redirection allows the user to redirect the input or output of a command to a file instead of the screen or keyboard (standard input or output).
 To implement I/O redirection, we can use the dup2() function to redirect input or output to a file descriptor.
-Redirection operators in Bash are used to control the input and output of commands.
-They allow you to manipulate where a command reads its input from and where it writes its output to.
+Redirection operators in Bash allows the user to manipulate where a command reads its input from and where it writes its output to.
 Here are some common redirection operators:

 1. **`>` (Output Redirection):**
    - Redirects the output of a command to a file.